- Free delivery over £40

 Micralax micro-enemas are the first-line enema treatment for constipation.
 They are used in people who are bedridden or have limited mobility and also when bowel cleansing is required, for example before an x-ray or colonoscopy.
 You only need to use one enema to quickly produce a bowel movement within 5 to 15 minutes.

-You can buy Micralax online from The Independent Pharmacy by completing a short online consultation for our pharmacy team.
+You can buy Micralax online from The Independent Pharmacy by completing a short online consultation with our pharmacy team.
 Once you've completed your order, it can be delivered as quickly as the next working day.

 What is Micralax?